+- portfolio, gross (absolute) (the default)

-- portfolio, net (not absolute) (the default)
+- portfolio, net (not absolute)

-- portfolio, gross (absolute)
+- trade, gross (absolute)

 - trade, net (not absolute)

-- trade, gross (absolute)

 For long-only portfolios the first two are the same since all positions are positive.

 An extreme example is to enforce all four types on the same constraint.
 You want to name the constraints properly so that you can keep track of them: